On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Towards safe and interpretable RNN for dynamical systems modeling

-Outputs describing certain physical quantities are typically subject to constraints that affect them individually, such as positivity or monotonicity, or that bind them together, such as a zero-sum constraints coming from mass conservation.
+Outputs describing certain physical quantities are typically subject to constraints that affect them individually, such as positivity, monotonicity and range bounds, or that bind them together, such as a zero-sum constraints coming from mass conservation.
 Therefore, one may tailor the structure of the RNN model to ensure that the output variables fulfill the established constraints, thus assigning a physical meaning to the output variables themselves.
+In this regard, a typical approach is to properly design the output transformation associated with such outputs.
 A valuable contribution to this approach is provided by \cite{daw2020physics}, where the authors show how a RNN can be designed to model the water temperature profile at different depths of a lake.
 Moving from the ideal physical fact that the water temperature should monotonically decrease with the depth, a monotonicity-preserving structure which makes use of intermediate physical variables is designed based on LSTM.
 Other well-documented examples of this approach are reported in \cite{willard2020integrating}.
 Notably, similar design arguments can be easily applied to many systems, such as trays of binary distillation columns \cite{mertens2018monotonic}, where concentrations and temperatures profiles follow monotonic trends, and chains of chemical reactors, where masses, flow rates, and concentrations obey to mass conservation principle.